 2020 was a really interesting year!
 After launch was delayed until the end of May and with tight restrictions still in place on recreational sailing it became evident that the Round Britain trip would have to be deferred.
 In the end the decision was taken to defer it for a year in the hope that a departure in early 2021 would be possible.
 I count myself fortunate however that in 2020 I have still managed to sail over 1000 Nautical Miles, entirely singlehanded visiting the Solent and sailing around the Isle of Wight (in one tide and 8 ½ hours), and west as far as Falmouth, where I had the pleasure of my wife’s company (she drove down!).

-2021 will take my sailing up to another level.
-Sailing solo around our coastline is a big challenge for the skipper.
-For the yacht, hopefully, it will be a piece of cake.
+2021 took my sailing up to another level.
+Sailing solo around our coastline was a big challenge for the skipper.
+For the yacht, hopefully, it was a piece of cake.
 Thank you for following us.

 Cruising in style